At a glance

 1st Offense PAC in Wisconsin Penalties

-• No jail time unless there are aggravating factors such as causing an accident or transporting a minor.
+• Jail Time: None (unless aggravating factors exist such as causing an accident or transporting a minor)

-• Mandatory installation of an Ignition Interlock Device (IID) if BAC is 0.15% or higher.
+• Ignition Interlock Device (IID): Mandatory if BAC is 0.15% or higher

 2nd Offense PAC in Wisconsin Penalties